bastisawesome/RPiMorse/README.md

 RPiMorse is a simple Morse code system for the Raspberry Pi.
 It comes with a working CLI which allows the user to input text to be converted to Morse code.
 It uses the RPi's GPIO to set a pin as high and low at a pre-defined frequency.
 This has been tested with an LED, however, it may work with any device that takes a basic pin output.

-## Motivation
-RPiMorse was created as a learning experience on how to control the GPIO pins using C++.

 ## Frameworks
 **Built with**
 - [RPIO](https://pythonhosted.org/RPIO/)